forgia-ai/bank-convert/docs/unauthenticated-user-flow.md

 - [ ] Pricing page enhancements
 - [ ] Complete user journey testing

-**Current Status:** Phase 1 (Preview Page UI) is **100% complete** and ready for user testing.
-The unauthenticated user flow UI is fully functional with professional design, responsive layout, and conversion-optimized messaging across all supported languages.
+**Current Status:** Phase 1 (UI Components) is **100% complete** and production-ready.
+All frontend components for the unauthenticated user flow are implemented with professional design, responsive layout, conversion-optimized messaging, and complete modal system across all supported languages.
+Ready for backend integration.